AaTekle/cpp-ml/linear_regression/README.md

 \approx 99.81\%
 ```

-The model therefore reduced its training loss by approximately **99.81%**.
+The model then reduced its training loss by approximately **99.81%**.

 The loss stopped changing at the displayed precision after epoch 250, indicating convergence.